huanganya/mf-mui-starter/README.md

 Libraries are shareable across libraries and applications.
 They can be imported from `@mf-mui-starter/mylib`.

-## Development server
+## Development Host server

 Run `npm run start` for a dev server.
-Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+1. Host App: Navigate to http://localhost:4200/.
+2. Remote App: Navigate to http://localhost:4201/.
+3. Host App will render the remote app
+4. Remote App's route was handled by a Redirector which will remove the extra path from the local request

 ## Running unit tests

+Run `npm run test:shell` to execute the unit tests for host app.
+Run `npm run test:remote` to execute the unit tests for remote app.
-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Run `npm run app-shared` to execute the unit tests for app-shared library.

-Run `nx affected:test` to execute the unit tests affected by a change.
+Run `npm run test:common-lib` to execute the unit tests for common-lib library.

 ## Running end-to-end tests